MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/operation-error-codes.md

 CampaignServiceCannotAssignMoreThanOneAdExtensionTypeToAnEntity

 **Description**
-The entity to which you?re trying to associate the ad extension already has an ad extension of the same type associated with it.
+The entity to which you are trying to associate the ad extension already has an ad extension of the same type associated with it.

 ***